kossiitkgp/docs/events/KWoC/kwoc.md

 - [`kwoc.kossiitkgp.org`](https://kwoc.kossiitkgp.org) will point to the previous KWoC's archive after it ends and before the next KWoC's website is deployed.

 > [!NOTE]
-> Each year a new website may be made or the previous one may be reused with suitable changes.
-Feel free to reuse whatever is required.
+> Each year a new website may be made or the previous one may be reused with a new design.
+Reuse previous components if necessary, but ensure that a new design is implemented every year.

 ## Miscellaneous